top of page

 What if I cancel or miss an appointment?

-We charge for missed appointments and appointments cancelled with less than 24 hours' notice.
 Please note: if you do not attend your assessment appointment, and have not let us know in advance, you will be charged a £5 administration fee.
 This is payable before your next appointment.

 How do I start?